atelic/dotfiles/README.md

 ### TODOS

-- [ ] Sublime support is bad but I don't really use it anymore.
-May remove
 - [ ] Needs support for `yaourt`
   - For now, save `pacman -Qmq` in this dir and yaourt -S $(< ~/dotfiles/pkglist.txt) later